LEAF logo

 The Court of Appeal held that the Ontario Human Rights Code provision violated s.
 15 of the Charter, as it discriminated based on sex.
 The Court did not agree that the Charter applied to the OHA and CAHA.
 However, by striking down the Human Rights Code provision, the Court opened the door for Ms. Blainey to pursue her complaint in front of the OHRC and for other challenges to sex discrimination within sports organizations.

-Download the factum here.
+Download the Court of Appeal for Ontario factum here.

 Read the Ontario Court of Appeal’s decision here.